Skip to content

 Is Monmouth Coffee worth the hype?

 For well-sourced, carefully roasted speciality coffee, yes.
 Monmouth has been roasting since 1978 - longer than most London roasters have existed - and the single origins and espresso blend consistently justify the price.
+The sourcing is direct, the roasting is restrained, and the flavour in the cup reflects both.
+If you value heritage and transparency over novelty, it is worth seeking out.

 Does Monmouth Coffee do subscriptions?